Singing New Englanders:

 Vocal music from earlier New England has been neglected for far too long by historians and researchers.

-The material on this extensive multimedia archive on DVD-ROM is one of the titles from the series of American Music Resource Editions (AMRE), and provides a collection of music composed or performed in New England, from the time of the Pilgrims in the early 17th century to the Shakers in the early 20th century.
+The material on this extensive multimedia archive on DVD-ROM is one of the titles from the series of American Music resources Editions (AMRE), and provides a collection of music composed or performed in New England, from the time of the Pilgrims in the early 17th century to the Shakers in the early 20th century.
+Much of the music was composed or published in Massachusetts.

 On the accompanying album the music was recorded with various soloists and choruses.

-All the information on the DVD was researched and written by musicologist and composer, Roger Lee Hall, who is the Director of the Center for American Music Preservation (CAMP).
+All the information on the DVD was researched and written by musicologist and composer, Roger Lee Hall, Director of the Center for American Music Preservation.

 Listener's Guide - This 150 page book contains lyrics, sheet music and background notes for the 30 selections on the accompanying music album.
 Also included in the back of the book is a Supplement with listings of singing meetings and concerts held between 1762 and 1912 in Stoughton, Massachusetts.
 This town is home of the oldest choral society in the USA, organized in 1786.